Orestis Kiomourtzoglou: Club career

-Born in Munich, of Greek descent, he began his career in 2005 as a seven-year-old in the youth department of SpVgg Unterhaching.
+Born in Munich, of Karamanli Turk descent, he began his career in 2005 as a seven-year-old in the youth department of SpVgg Unterhaching.
 After playing in the various youth teams of Unterhaching, he made his senior debut on 17 July 2015, the first matchday of the 2015–16 season, in a game against FC Ingolstadt II in the Regionalliga Bayern, as an 84th-minute substitute for Maximilian Bauer.
 Two minutes after coming on, he scored his first senior goal to make the score 2–2.
 On 28 July 2017, the second matchday of the 2017–18 season, he made his professional debut, after Unterhaching had achieved promotion to the 3.
 Liga.
 He did this in a 3–2 win over Karlsruher SC.
 In the second match against Karlsruher SC during the season, a 3–1 loss on 20 January 2018, Kiomourtzoglou scored his first professional goal.

 After playing fourteen years for Unterhaching, and making 94 first-team appearances for the team, Kiomourtzoglou signed with Dutch Eredivisie club Heracles Almelo in June 2019.
 Since his first league appearance for Heracles in a 1–1 draw against Fortuna Sittard on 11 August 2019, he has been a regular starter.

 On 28 August 2022, Kiomourtzoglou signed a three-year contract with Heart of Midlothian in Scotland.

+On 5 August 2024, Kiomourtzoglou moved to Wehen Wiesbaden in 3.
+Liga.